 Uh-oh, is your pool green?
-Everybody loves having a swimming pool where they can take a dip when the mood hits.
+Everybody loves having a swimming pool to dip in when the mood hits.
 But maintaining that crystal clear water isn’t always easy.

-Regularly inspect your pool to prevent the occurrence of green water or the onset of algae growth.
-If you are away from the pool for a long time, you might be greeted by an algae-filled water body upon return.
+Regularly inspect your pool to prevent green water or the onset of algae growth.
+If you have been away from the pool for a long time, you might be greeted upon returning with an algae-filled water body.

-Green pool water isn’t a beautiful sight, so we shall walk you through the steps of how to resolve a green pool.
+Green pool water isn’t a beautiful sight, so we shall walk you through how to resolve a green pool.
 At the same time, we’ll also include some tips for maintaining the clear blue waters of pools in the future.

 So, without further delay, let’s dive into how to clean a green pool.